babylonhealth/ios-playbook/Cookbook/Technical-Documents/TechnicalDebt.md

 | InsuranceViewController | Clinical Records | CNSMR-942 |
 | BBAddAdditionalPatientInformationViewControllerV2 | Clinical Records | Might be dead code but will be deleted as part of CNSMR-947 |

+Bento versions that use the design library are currently (July 2019) being worked.
+Some have been completed but are still under feature switches to be released.

 Some additional information about [BBAddAdditionalPatientInformationViewControllerV2](./BBAddAdditionalPatientInformationViewControllerV2.md)

 ## Free Standing Swift View Controllers that should be Moved to Bento.